 When I contacted our supplier, they were quite reserved about informing me of their product, it was almost like saying: “No one has ever asked us these questions.
 Who are you to challenge us?”
 It almost felt like blasphemy.
 I was told that they had been in the writing ink business for generations… and a magician could have not been more secretive.

-Luckily, one of the main dye manufacturers (BASF) was just across the River Rhine, and those guys were much more helpful.
+Luckily, one of the leading dye manufacturers (BASF) was just across the River Rhine, and those guys were much more helpful.
 Quite jovially they informed me that writing ink is “just like dirty water”.
 It’s mainly water, the blue ink containing about two percent dye, preservative and surfactants (detergent) and the ‘worst’ being black ink with about five percent.

 They laughed about my long face.
 But they began to respect me a bit more after I had told them a few details about my calamities and were quite happy to enlighten me in areas where I had expressed my uncertainty.